Patrons with Special Needs

 The Cleveland Orchestra strives to make its digital experiences (websites, mobile apps, etc.) accessible to our guests.
 In order to meet the various needs of our online and mobile users, our digital experiences (including this website) are designed and developed with best practices & principles towards better accessibility, including (but not limited to):

-- Accessibility services are listed on every event page on this website, for in-person events at Severance Hall and Blossom Music Center, respectively.
+- Accessibility services are listed on every event page on this website, for in-person events at Severance and Blossom Music Center, respectively.

 - Content & navigation elements adhere to a logical hierarchy, both visually and on a front-end design level.